-A Logo tells part of your business story.
-It is the actual mark that is most recognisable by the consumer.
+A Logo tells part of your business story (business story = brand).
+It is the actual 'graphic mark' that is most recognisable by the consumer.
 Think Coca-Cola, Apple and Nike.
 These logo marks below are their most recognised business asset.

-Cellpoint, a previous Client required a new Logo.
-With a new store about to launch and plans to expand into more locations in Western Australia, we took their existing business logo and created a more professional and intelligent design that suited their target demographic.
-You can start to see their 'brand story' emerge when that logo is applied to instore illuminated signage.
+Cellpoint, a Client of The Little Workshop required a new Logo.
+With a new store set to launch and plans to expand into more locations in Western Australia, we took their existing business logo and created a more professional logo that was more aligned to their industry and target audience.
+You can start to see their 'brand story' emerge when that logo is applied to in store illuminated signage.

 Investing in professional graphic design ensures your visual communication remains professional, intelligent and remarkable.